kjolley/BIGSdb_documentation/submissions.rst

 .. image:: /images/submissions/submission13.png

-Files can be removed from the submission, by checking the appropriate 'Delete' box and clicking 'Delete selected files'.
+Files can be removed from the submission by checking the appropriate 'Delete' box and clicking 'Delete selected files'.

 Finalize submission